mika-s/mika-s.github.io/_posts/_drafts/2019-05-05-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 </Person>
 ```

+<a name="xml_parsing"></a>

 #### XML parsing

 [Official documentation][microsoft-openxml]

 `OPENXML` can be used to parse XML and return the values as rows and columns. `sp_xml_preparedocument`
-is used to prepare the XML for parsing.
+is used to prepare the XML for parsing. `sp_xml_removedocument` has to be used after parsing the XML.
+Preparing is not needed when the XML is typed.

 Example with single element containing sub elements: